beginner-innovators/See3D/README.md

-# See3D - TechOlympics Showcase Project
+# See3D - Showcase Project

+Created by the SCD Tech Club for TechOlympics (https://techolympics.org/)